Blog Layout

 PEOs are simple to roll out, and they’re scalable.
 While they may provide some benefits, small business owners should also be aware of when a PEO might not be the best solution.

-There are tons of PEO providers, and choosing the wrong one could result in significant expenses for a business, as well as potential problems.
+There are many different PEO providers available, and choosing the wrong one could result in significant expenses for a business, as well as potential problems.
 Some PEO disadvantages to consider include:

-• Exit challenges: Small business owners should keep in mind that if they do one day want to exit a PEO, it can be challenging to do so with incurring significant fees and/ or loss of staff insurance accumulations E.G. if a portion of some employee’s deductible has been satisfied, that may not translate to your new insurer.
+• Exit challenges: Small business owners should keep in mind that if they do one day want to exit a PEO, it can be challenging to do so without incurring significant fees and/or a loss of staff accumulations.
+For example, if a portion of some employee’s deductible has been satisfied, that may not translate to your new insurer.

 • Communication issues: Another potential PEO downside is that it may be difficult to get quick answers to questions and clarity for any issues a business may have.
 Since PEOs are working with multiple clients, a small business owner may find service and response times are slower than what they need.